MrRogueKnight/Nutrition-Health-Survey-Age-Prediction/Readme.md

 ---

-You can copy-paste this into your README file or the Kaggle notebook description.
-Let me know if you'd like to add sections like:

-* Overview / Problem Statement
-* Approach / Models Used
-* Results
-* Future Improvements

-I'm happy to help flesh it out!

----

 ## 📋 Overview

 This challenge is based on a simplified subset of the **National Health and Nutrition Examination Survey (NHANES)** — a nationwide study conducted by the **CDC's National Center for Health Statistics**.
 NHANES uniquely combines **interviews, physical exams, and lab tests** to evaluate the health and nutrition of people in the U.S.